-When you’ve been a group fitness instructor for over 30 years, you see some interesting trends and fads come and go.
-I remember when I first saw the step in 1991 and thought to myself ‘What’s this rubbish?.
-There’s no way you can make this interesting enough for a whole class.’
-But here I am in 2021, still teaching step classes and absolutely loving it.
+You see some interesting trends and fads come and go when you’ve been a group fitness instructor for over 30 years.
+I remember when I first saw the step in 1991 and thought, ‘What’s this rubbish?
+You cannot make this interesting enough for a whole class.’
+But here I am in 2022, still teaching step classes and absolutely loving it.

 Enter The Swiss Ball